chenxingqiang/secret-learn/doc/model_persistence.rst

      - * Serve models without a Python environment
        * Serving and training environments independent of one another
        * Most secure option
-     - * Not all jax-sklearn models are supported
+     - * Not all secret-learn models are supported
        * Custom estimators require more work to support
        * Original Python object is lost and cannot be reconstructed
    * - :ref:`skops_persistence`